Regular procedure

 The Legal Aid Scheme is implemented by the bar associations in each province subject to “means” and “merits” criteria, at the discretion of each bar association board.
 The assessment of “means” varies across bar associations.

 The costs associated with bringing a case before an Administrative Court in Türkiye include notary fees for the power of attorney, sanctioned translations of identity documents, court application and other judicial fees and postal fees.
 Since the Legal Aid Scheme only covers a modest attorney fee, applicants are required to cover these costs from their own resources.
-Although it is possible to request a waiver of these costs from the court, judges have wide discretion on whether to grant such exemptions and in some cases decline the request without providing any substantial reason.[78]
+Although it is possible to request a waiver of these costs from the court, judges have wide discretion on whether to grant such exemptions and in some cases decline the request without providing any substantial reason.[99]
+The Ombudsman Institution has issued a recommendation that no fee should be charged for attorney power of attorney documents arranged at notaries when legal aid requests are accepted in its decision dated 30 May 2023.

 The level of financial compensation afforded to lawyers within the state-funded Legal Aid Scheme is modest and is typically aimed to attract young lawyers at the early stages of their professional careers.
 The payments to legal aid lawyers are made on the basis of the type of legal action undertaken as opposed to hours spent on the case.
-As a result, there are insufficient incentives for legal aid lawyers to dedicate generous amounts of time and effort into asylum cases.
-That said, the aforementioned legal aid project implemented by UNHCR and the Union of Turkish Bar Associations provides targeted funding to 18 bar associations for international and temporary protection-related cases.
+As a result, there are insufficient incentives for legal aid lawyers to dedicate generous amounts of time and effort to asylum cases.
+That said, the aforementioned legal aid project implemented by UNHCR and the Union of Turkish Bar Associations provides targeted funding to 45 bar associations for international and temporary protection-related cases.

 [1] Article 78 LFIP.